firefly-iii/docs/docs/docs/firefly-iii/faq/docker.md

 # Using Docker

-TODO clean me up

 ## Where is the Dockerfile?

-The Dockerfile is not part of the Firefly III repository.
-Rather, it's kept in a [separate repository](https://dev.azure.com/Firefly-III/_git/MainImage) on Azure.
+See this [separate repository](https://dev.azure.com/Firefly-III/_git/MainImage) on Azure.
 The Firefly III image is built there as well.

 ## Can I run it under a reverse proxy from a subdirectory?

-- Can I host it under a subfolder in a reverse-proxy?
+- Can I host it under a sub-folder in a reverse-proxy?

 Yes.
 For the standard Docker image, follow [these instructions on GitHub](https://github.com/firefly-iii/firefly-iii/discussions/4892)